 Macaroni Salad loaded with vegetables and coated with a creamy dressing that delivers flavor.
 The addition of cheddar gives it a nice texture and chew.
 Finally, a macaroni salad worth eating.

-As a teenager, I first saw Macaroni Salad as an offering at cookouts, but never understood the concept.
+As a teenager, I would see.
+Macaroni Salad at cookouts, but never understood the concept.
 It was unthinkable for my family to serve a dish where macaroni was mixed with mayonnaise and eaten cold.
-I tried a bite and it was awful.
+I was given some by the hostess and it was mushy and tasteless.
 I was brought up where food should never be left on a plate, but I had to break that rule.
-It was one of those situations where you moved it around on the plate to make it look like you ate some followed by placing your napkin over it to hide the evidence.
+It was one of those situations where you moved it around on the plate to make it look like you ate some then placing your napkin over it to hide the evidence.

 One night, my husband ordered take out and brought home a small container of Macaroni Salad.
 After being with him most of my life, this was the first time I saw him eating the stuff.
 I asked him why he would buy such a thing.
 He responded he saw it at the deli and craved some.
 He used to have it all the time as a kid.
 He said it was pretty good and offered me a bite.
 I reluctantly took one.
 It wasn’t bad.
 It wasn’t great either.
 It did spark a challenge for me to create a Macaroni Salad worth eating.

 The secret to creating a good pasta salad dish is to cook the pasta one minute past the ‘al dente’ time suggested on package.
 This is only true when making a cold pasta dish.
 If the pasta was cooked al dente – slightly uncooked – it becomes chewy and hard when it cools.
 Cook one minute more than recommended and rinse under cold water to stop the cooking.